First Introduction

 Regional Express Train (RE)

-If you would want the bus, Schönefeld Airport provides several options.
-Most regularly used Berlin Express Bus SXF runs between Hauptbahnhof, the main rail station in Berlin, and the airport.
-There are also more bus routes connecting the airport to several parts of the city to fit different destinations.
+If you would like to take the bus, Schönefeld Airport offers a several choices.
+Berlin Express Bus SXF is the most common bus which connects Hauptbahnhof, main rail station in Berlin, and the airport.
+There are also more transport networks for buses to the various parts of the city that matches the various destination of the airport.

 Berlin Brandenburg Airport (BER) in three-wise